beyarkay/masters-thesis/src/07_appendix.md

 behaviour is less distinct for the 3-layer FFNNs, which is to be expected as the extra layer introduces more complexity into its performance characteristics.

-# Analysis of best model predicting "lazy"
+# Analysis of best model predicting "lazy" \label{sec:appendix-best-model-predicting-lazy}

 Figure \ref{fig:05_pred_plot_7400_to_8500_lazy} shows the prediction probabilities and sensor values for the word "lazy ".
 There are several points